-Some brands of the liquid form of this medication should be shaken before use, while other brands should not be shaken before use.
-Check the manufacturer's information or ask your pharmacist for specific directions.
+If you are using the liquid form of this medication, check the manufacturer's information or ask your pharmacist for specific directions.
+Some brands of the liquid form should be shaken before use, while other brands do not need to be shaken before use.
 Carefully measure the dose using a special measuring device/spoon.
-Do not use a household spoon because you may not get the correct dose.
+Do not use a household spoon because you may not get the correct dose

 The dosage is based on your medical condition and response to treatment.
 Your doctor may gradually increase your dose.
 Follow your doctor's instructions carefully.

 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.
 Keep taking this medication even if you feel well.
 Most people with high blood pressure do not feel sick.

 If used for angina, this medication must be taken regularly to be effective.
 It should not be used to treat angina when it occurs.
 Use other medications (such as sublingual nitroglycerin) to relieve an angina attack as directed by your doctor.
 Consult your doctor or pharmacist for details.

 This survey is being conducted by the WebMD marketing sciences department.

 Free RX Coupon